 Can I sell garments that I have made from your sewing patterns?

-Purchasing one my sewing patterns allows you to make garments for yourself or as gifts, not to sell them to others.
-If you are interested in selling the garments you make from this pattern, please contact me for details on commercial licensing.
+Sorry, purchasing one of my sewing patterns allows you to make garments for yourself or as gifts, not to sell them to others.

 Can I teach a sewing class using your sewing patterns?